jfragosoperez/learning-Go/README.md

 		}
     	var input string
     	fmt.Scanln(&input) //forcing the program to not exit, because we are calling subroutines.
     	//Else the program would exit without waiting for the subroutines to finish.
-We can stop if we hit alghough any subroutine is being executed at the time we hit the inter.
+We can stop if

+    	//we hit alghough any subroutine is being executed at the time we hit the inter.
 	}